cncf/tag-app-delivery/platforms-wg/glossary/_index.md

 ## Platform product managers
-The role chiefly responsible for understanding the experience of platform users, building a roadmap that addresses platform product gaps, requirements, and opportunities, and managing platform teams in their daily work.
+The role chiefly responsible for understanding the experience of platform users, building a roadmap that addresses platform product gaps, requirements, and opportunities, and managing platform teams as a part of daily work.

 ## Platform teams
 A cross-functional team that develops and maintains interfaces to and experiences with